TheNathannator/PlasticBand/Docs/Other/Raphnet.md

 - Axis values range from 0 to 32000.
 0 is left/up, 32000 is right/down.
 - If D-pad to Axis is enabled in the Raphnet adapter manager, then the D-pad values are mapped to the left joystick.

-TODO: how to determine what type of controller is connected?

 ### Classic Controller

 ```cpp